 - - Serve as an integral member of Crisis Support Teams throughout the Federal Bureau of Prisons

 Federal prison chaplains are ordained persons that serve incarcerated persons and facilities of the Federal Bureau of Prisons (BOP).

 How do I become a Federal Prison chaplain?

 In order to become a BOP chaplain you must apply to the Federal Bureau of Prisons.
-Once you enter into their employment process you should apply for endorsement by the Bishop for Chaplaincies.
-Once endorsed by Bishop Grote, you come under his oversight since you will be serving in a federal facility.
+Once you enter into their employment process you should apply for endorsement by the REC Office of Chaplaincies.
+Once endorsed, you come under the oversight of the Office of Chaplaincy.

 - - Applicants for endorsement need to apply only if they are in the process of being hired by the Federal Bureau of Prisons as a chaplain.
 Check for updated job postings at www.bop.gov/jobs/job_descriptions/chaplain.jsp